jericksen/Capstone/README.md

 **Crime by Geographic Location**

-Finally, we took a look at the exact gegraphical location of each crime that took place.
+Finally, we took a look at the exact geographical location of each crime that took place.
 I built an interactive Tableau visual which allows the user to filter the month and crime time to geo locate each instance.
 A screenshot is provided below:

 <p align="center">
      <img src="images/Crime_geo_location.png" width="800" height="600">